 I recently answered questions posed by Gypsy Farmhouse Market for their "Meet the Maker" series.
 Here's a fun way to learn about me...

-I had been in the corporate world for over 30 years and was always finding ways to express my creativity on the side by making jewelry, doing landscape photography, casting resin, making stained glass art pieces, working on black & white photography, painting abstracts with acrylic and inks, working with fiber, taking various art & technique classes, etc. Finally, a life change created the opportunity for me to turn my creativity into a business!
-I left the corporate world and decided to focus first on my jewelry making because it allows me to use so many creative techniques that I love.
-Since I know so many different techniques, I also started making creative accessories and a small number of home décor items along with my jewelry.
+I had been in the corporate world for over 30 years and was always finding ways to express my creativity on the side by making handmade jewelry, doing landscape photography, casting resin pendants, making stained glass art pieces, working on black & white photography, painting abstracts with acrylic and inks, working with fiber, taking various art & technique classes, etc. Finally, a life change created the opportunity for me to turn my creativity into a business!
+I left the corporate world and decided to focus first on making jewelry because it allows me to use so many creative techniques that I love.
+Since I know so many different techniques, I also started making accessories and a small number of home décor items along with my jewelry.

-First, I went crazy creating a lot of different pieces - greatly enjoying the freedom to express myself with abandon!
-Once I got that out of my system :), I went to my first craft fair and found that yes, people liked what I made!
-After another couple of fairs, I started to split my time between making new things and planning how I wanted to approach my new business.
+First, I went crazy creating a lot of different pieces - all types of earrings, necklaces, pendants, bracelets, bookmarks, keychains, wine charms - you name it, I made it!
+I greatly enjoyed the freedom to express myself with abandon.
+Once I got that out of my system :), I went to my first craft fair and found that yes, people liked my artisan jewelry.
+After another couple of fairs, I started to split my time between making new jewelry and accessories and planning how I wanted to approach my new business.
 As much as we all love the creating part of a handmade artisan business, it is a business and it needs a plan.

-I first started selling my work at a holiday craft fair in 2016, and have continued to attended craft fairs since then.
-I’m currently building out the rest of my business - not just going to craft fairs - but moving my work onto my new website, selling my work to local stores and and from local galleries and spreading the word with social media.
+I first started selling my work at a holiday craft fair in 2016, and continued to attended artisan and craft fairs after that.
+However, my focus has changed over time ...
+I’m currently building out the rest of my business - not just going to craft fairs - but moving my jewelry onto my new website, selling my work to local stores and from local shops & galleries and now spreading the word on social media.
 There is so much to do and I’m loving every bit of it!

 What sparks your creativity most?

 So many things spark my creativity!
-Sometimes I just wake up in a super energized creative mood.
+Sometimes I just wake up in a super energized and creative mood.
 Wow, those are great days!
 Other times, I’ll see something - like a combination of colors, or something outside in the mountains here, or a certain shape - and those things will give me an idea that I want to try right away.
 Many times I love just looking at my natural stones and letting them inspire me.
-They are all such beautiful reminders of the gorgeous world around us, each stone is its own piece of art!
-I would say that the colors and shapes found in nature influence everything I do, no matter what technique I am using.
+They are all beautiful reminders of the gorgeous world around us - each stone is its own piece of art!
+The colors and shapes found in nature influence everything I do, no matter what technique I am using.

 Share a funny story about your business.

-Hmmm…The funniest thing I can think of right now is recently someone contacted me about making a custom piece for a friend’s upcoming 50th birthday.
+Hmmm…The funniest thing I can think of right now is recently someone contacted me about making a personalized custom necklace for a friend’s upcoming 50th birthday.
 She had seen my website and liked my work so wanted me to design something unique for her friend.
-The funny thing about the story is…. she wanted the piece to include some hair from her friend’s horse!!
+The funny thing about the story is…. she wanted the necklace to include some hair from her friend’s horse!!
 She asked her friend to mail her some of her horse’s hair for a “surprise” and then handed me an envelope full of horse hair to work with!
 What a funny meeting that was!
-Her friend had no idea what was going on and in the end was very surprised by the resin, copper and leather necklace I created using her horse’s hair! :)
+Her friend had no idea what was going on and in the end was very surprised by the resin, copper and leather necklace with pendant I designed and created using her horse’s hair! :)

-What kind of music do you listen to while you create?
+What kind of music do you listen to while you create your jewelry?

 It depends how I feel and what I’m working on.
 I tend to listen to classic rockers like Bruce Springsteen, or newer rock bands like One Republic.
 Sometimes I feel like I want soaring instrumental music so I’ll listen to the cello and piano of The Piano Guys.
 They are really inspiring.
 I love their song “Beethoven’s 5 Secrets”.

 Of all the products you create, which is your very favorite?
-Which is a customer favorite?
+Which is a customer best-selling favorite?

 What do you like about selling at Handmade Markets?

 I like being surrounded by other artists and their creations.
-I really love handmade markets - they are unique and you can always find a different interpretation of the “same ol’ product” because each artisan stamps it with their own personality and creativity.
+I really love handmade fairs, shops and pop-up markets - they are unique and you can always find a different interpretation of the “same ol’ product” because each artisan stamps it with their own personality and creativity.
 Every Market that emphasizes Handmade Products over mass produced products is unique because different vendors attend different Markets every year.
-I always find a something new to bring home for myself at every Handmade Fair I attend!
+I always find something new to bring home for myself at every Handmade Fair I attend!

 What's the best thing about running your own business?
 The worst?